sws2apps/sws2apps-api/CONTRIBUTING.md

 ### Starting the Development Server

-You are now ready to start the development server, and interact with the API.
+- Run `npm run dev` to start the development server, and interact with the API.

-- Run `npm run dev` to start the server.
+### Creating Your Congregation Account

+As each development server will start with a new and clean Firebase Emulator instance, you have to create your user and congregation account.

+- When creating user account, the use of authenticator app is optional.
+When required, the OTP code is printed on the dev console.
+If you still want to use authenticator app, you have to delete and create a new account each time you run the dev server.
-- Pleae note that when you are working with the front end applications, the congregation request is automatically approved.
+- The congregation request is automatically approved.

 ## Sending a Pull Request (PR)